 - Pending claim – In some cases, the patient may have exceeded his or her limit which is when the doctor’s office has to follow up.
 The claim should be forwarded to a collection agency when they can’t get the payment from them.

 Dr. Jordan realized that what he was looking for is automation software for his healthcare workflow management.
 The program would be useful for every activity in the medical center will be uploaded to the cloud, making it easier to forward it to Copay, keep track of appointments and make insurance claims.

-Cflow is a workflow software you are looking for, if you are like Dr. Jordan working in the medical industry and need to keep a check on your patients, insurance claims and to provide documents to insurance companies to get your accounts receivables.
+Cflow is a workflow software you are looking for if you are like Dr. Jordan working in the medical industry and need to check on your patients and insurance claims and provide documents to insurance companies to get your accounts receivables.
 It’s easy to create as many workflows as needed and the cloud-based solution makes it all the easier.